Medical content reviewed by Dr. Shatha Atiya | Updated on December 16, 2022

 Fear and anxiety will often rear their ugly heads for patients who deal with epilepsy.
 In more severe cases, patients may find themselves dealing with anxiety disorders.

 Fortunately, medical marijuana works wonders to mitigate fear and anxiety.
 The chemical compounds in cannabis, CBD plus THC, induce several reactions in the body that reduce anxiety symptoms.
-Which is one of the reasons it helps patients suffering from PTSD and anxiety disorders.
+This is one of the reasons it helps patients suffering from PTSD and anxiety disorders.

 Uncontrollable arm & leg movement